Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Linear response and magneto-electric circuit elements

 Here, $k_{\rm T}$ is the thermal magnon wave number,

-with the equilibrium temperature $T$, $s$ is the equilibrium spin density in F, and $\zeta$ the Riemann zeta function.
-Note that all four elements of the $2 \times 2$ impedance matrix ${\cal Z}_{{\rm FN}i\parallel}$ have the same units, because spin and heat currents, as well as spin accumulation and temperature, are measured in the same units.
+where $T$ is the equilibrium temperature, $s$ the equilibrium spin density in F, and $\zeta$ the Riemann zeta function.
+Note that all four elements of the $2 \times 2$ impedance matrix ${\cal Z}_{{\rm FN}\ia \parallel}$ have the same dimension, because spin and heat currents, as well as spin accumulation and temperature, are measured in the same units.